Episode Transcript

 You have to figure out another way to get home.

-They're just sending.
-People to the US without leaving
+They're just sending people to the US without leaving

-them in years.
+years.
 Where do they end up?

-Well.
-They're in Valentina's love
+Well, they're in Valentina's love nest.

-Not all my husbands.
 Shut up, Dave.
+OK, fine.

+Sometimes they're my wives.
 I'm looking for a screwdriver.

 So many tools.

-There's the joke at Valentina's,anyhow.
+There's the joke at Valentina's.

 things we saw in this episode that are of of note geography

-wise OK they did talk a little tiny bit about it in the episode
+wise.
+OK, they did talk a little tiny

-scene where paths or path whatever you want to say and
+whatever you want to say and Daryl arriving to that cathedral

-How'd they not fall out after?
-13 years though I.
+Yeah, I thought that was fun.
+How'd they not fall out after 13

-to go on the Ferris wheel and I was like, oh man, they died on
+both got bed and decided to go on the Ferris wheel and I was

-Death.
-They mentioned the episode of
+Oh, no. They mentioned the episode of

 Insider, but it's TB Dabo.
-It's beautiful, it is.
+It's beautiful.

-Religious in origin.
+It is religious in origin.
 It was a place of worship,

 rituals and even sacrifices dating back to Roman times.